RGB-WG/rgb.tech/content/develop.md

   Want to let your users access RGB assets & smart contracts?
   Integrating RGB is simple as using one of existing SDKs in your project and working with JSON data structures.
-Check what libraries exists for RGB integration today, provided by several independent teams and companies.
+Check what libraries exist for RGB integration today, provided by several independent teams and companies.

   <a href="/integrate" class="button button-secondary">Integrate RGB</a>